About MIT Press eBooks

 About the Author

-David J. Gunkel is Presidential Teaching Professor and Professor of Communication Technology at Northern Illinois University.
-He is the author of Hacking Cyberspace and Thinking Otherwise: Philosophy, Communication, Technology.
+David J. Gunkel is Distinguished Teaching Professor in the Department of Communication at Northern Illinois University.
+He is the author of The Machine Question: Critical Perspectives on AI, Robots, and Ethics (MIT Press).

 Table of Contents